coreweave/tensorizer/README.md

 ### Numpy Support

-Tensorizer can be used with `numpy` directly to read and write `numpy.ndarray`'s.
+Tensorizer can be used with `numpy` directly to read and write `numpy.ndarray`s.

-The serializer's `write_tensor` function handles supplying both `torch.Tensor`'s and `numpy.ndarray`'s.
+The serializer's `write_tensor` function handles supplying both `torch.Tensor`s and `numpy.ndarray`s.

-The deserializer has a separate function `read_numpy_arrays` that will return the data as `numpy.ndarray`'s.
+The deserializer has a separate function `read_numpy_arrays` that will return the data as `numpy.ndarray`s.

-As explained above in [bfloat16 support](#bfloat16-support), tensorizer uses special conversions to write opaque datatypes, those not supported by numpy.
+As explained above in [bfloat16 support](#bfloat16-support), tensorizer uses special conversions to write "opaque" datatypes, those not supported by numpy.
-Therefore, special considerations need to be taken when loading the data as `numpy.ndarray`'s.
+Therefore, special considerations need to be taken when loading such data as `numpy.ndarray`s.

-By default, the `read_numpy_arrays` function sets its `allow_raw_data` parameter to `False`.
-This means that if the data contains opaque datatypes, a `ValueError` will be raised.
+By default, the `TensorDeserializer.read_numpy_arrays` function sets its `allow_raw_data` parameter to `False`.
+This means that if a file contains opaque datatypes, a `ValueError` will be raised during deserialization.

-If you want to return the raw data regardless, set `allow_raw_data` to be `True`.
+If you want to return the raw data regardless, set `allow_raw_data` to `True`.
+Otherwise, the file may be read with `TensorDeserializer.read_tensors` instead, which yields `torch.Tensor` objects of the correct datatype.

-A fifth variable is returned by the `read_numpy_arrays` generator, which is a `bool` that indicates whether the returned data was originally an opaque datatype.
+A fifth and sixth variable are also returned by the `read_numpy_arrays` generator.
+The fifth is a `bool` that indicates whether the returned array has an opaque datatype and requires special handling (only legal when `allow_raw_data=True`).
+The sixth is a string describing the true, non-numpy datatype that the raw data should be interpreted as in such cases.
+For all other datatypes that require no special handling, these are returned as `False` and `None`, respectively.

 ## Running Tests
 `tensorizer` uses `unittest` for testing.